reedsloan/NihongoLens/README.md

 # NihongoLens

 NihongoLens is an Android app designed to help users learn Japanese using AI technology.
-The app utilizes your device's camera to provide real-time translations and language learning support.
+The app utilizes your device's camera to provide real-time translations and language-learning support.

 **Please note that this project is currently under development and no releases have been made yet.
 You can build and run the app locally by following the steps below.**